What Is Markus Persson's Net Worth and Salary?

 Career

 As an adult, Notch worked as a game developer for the video game company King for four years.
 In 2009, he started working for another company called Jalbum.
 During this period, he helped found Wurm Online.
-In 2011, Markus created Minecraft, a survival sandbox game with a strong focus on crafting.
-By this point, he had abandoned his full-time job as a video game developer to complete Minecraft.
+In 2011, Markus created "Minecraft," a survival sandbox game with a strong focus on crafting.
+By this point, he had abandoned his full-time job as a video game developer to complete "Minecraft."

 Controversy

 In 2017, Persson famously tweeted "it's okay to be white" and argued that privilege was "made up."
 Over the years, he has also referred to transgender individuals as "mentally ill" and advocated for violence against known communists.
-In response to a growing public outcry, Microsoft steadily distanced themselves from Notch as much as possible.
-This culminated in Mojang removing all references to Persson from the in-game menu, and he was no longer invited to Minecraft events – such as the game's ten-year anniversary celebration.
+In response to a growing public outcry, Microsoft steadily distanced itself from Notch as much as possible.
+This culminated in Mojang removing all references to Persson from the in-game menu, and he was no longer invited to "Minecraft" events – such as the game's ten-year anniversary celebration.
 However, Persson's name still appears in the game's credits.

 Mojang Earnings

 Persson is paid an annual royalty of 42% of Mojang's annual profits.
-In return, the Swedish game studio is allowed to market, develop, and sell Minecraft.
-According to Swedish corporate documents, 2011 was an excellent year for Mojang (and by extension, Persson).
+In return, the Swedish game studio is allowed to market, develop, and sell "Minecraft."
+According to Swedish corporate documents, 2011 was an excellent year for Mojang (and, by extension, Persson).
 During this year alone, the company generated revenues in excess of $133 million.

 During 2011 alone, Notch earned royalties of over $56 million.
 In 2012, Mojang performed much better and generated revenues of $220 million.
 As a result, Notch's royalties were almost doubled, and he walked away with $101 million that year.
 In 2013, Mojang broke all of its previous records and generated revenues of over $309 million.
 Once again, Notch took his regular 42% cut, and he was left with $130 million.
 These three years provided Notch with $287 million in royalties alone.
 Not bad for passive income!